 - Rust is extremely difficult to treat and most times it is best to remove affected plants and put them into sealed rubbish bags and take them to the rubbish dump.
 You can try using a copper fungicide but this is not always effective.

-In conclusion, the above information should help you to solve some of your biggest winter-gardening problems.
+In conclusion, the above information we at Contours Landscapes provided should help you to solve some of your biggest winter gardening problems.
 But please remember to be kind to yourself.
 You cannot always solve every problem in your garden.
 If your problems persist or you need further advice, ask for a horticulturist’s advice at your local retailer and they should be able to shed some more light.
 Or send us a direct message if you have a question for Jessica Ruger, our horticulturist partner.

 Now let’s try to keep those critters at bay!